+Supervised Exercise Therapy (SET) (continued)

+The SET program must:

+- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

+SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

+You pay a 30% coinsurance for each Medicare-covered supervised exercise therapy (SET) visit for symptomatic peripheral artery disease (PAD).

+^Out-of-network coverage is restricted to Medicare-eligible practitioners and Medicare-covered services accessed outside of the plan's service area of Monterey County, California.

+Transportation

-What you must pay when Services that are covered for you vou get these services Supervised Exercise Therapy (SET) (continued) SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Transportation Prior authorization rules Routine transportation services are covered up to twelve (12) apply one-way trips per calendar year to routine in-network appointments.
-You pay a \$0 co-payment for covered services.
-Please note: The primary purpose of the transportation benefit is to provide non-emergency transportation to routine, medically Contact Member Services necessary services.
-One companion is allowed per trip for more details about how (companion must be at least 18 years old). to use this service.
+Routine transportation services are covered up to twelve (12) one-way trips per calendar year to routine in-network appointments.

+Please note: The primary purpose of the transportation benefit is to provide non-emergency transportation to routine, medically necessary services.
+One companion is allowed per trip (companion must be at least 18 years old).

 We provide transportation in partnership with ITN Monterey County, and Freedom Medical Transportation where medically appropriate.

 Transportation reservations are based on driver availability and may be limited in some areas of the county.
 Rides must be requested at least 72 business hours in advance.

 Transportation Benefit Exclusions: Rides to out-of-network providers.
 Rides to non-medical destinations such as grocery stores, pharmacies or senior centers.
 Rides to the emergency department of any hospital.

 Drivers do not have medical training.
 In case of emergency, call 911.

+Prior authorization rules apply

+You pay a \$0 co-payment for covered services.

+Contact Member Services for more details about how to use this service.

+Routine transportation is not covered out-of-network.